thegetty/quire-docs/content/resources/workshop.md

 ## About Quire

+Quire is an open-source publishing tool that is developed by Getty and used to create scholarly, visually-rich publications that are designed for discoverability, longevity, and sustainability.

-Quire provides a way for students, researchers, professors, curators, and more to publish multimedia-rich scholarship on the web.
-Digital publications created with Quire are designed to last a long time.
+The tool provides a way for students, researchers, professors, curators, and more to publish multimedia-rich scholarship on the web.
 The same set of files used to create the website can also be used to create a pdf, e-book, and print book.
-No prior coding experience is necessary.

-More TK

 ## Examples of Quire Publications